-Futures (Index & Stocks) are forward contracts traded on the exchanges & have been introduced both by BSE and NSE.
-Generally futures of 1 month (near month), 2 months (next month) and 3 months (far month) are presently traded on these exchanges.
-These futures expire on the last working Thursday of the respective months.
+Futures (Index & Stocks) are forward contracts traded on the exchanges available on BSE and NSE, the two primary exchanges in India.
+NIFTY Futures follow a weekly or monthly settlement cycle.
+These futures expire on the working Thursday of the week or the last working Thursday of the respective months.